mehadishakil/DesignPatternAssignment1/README.md

 1. **Factory Method Pattern**: Implemented in Scenario 1, Case 1, for creating age-specific operating systems.

-2. **Observer Pattern**: Implemented in Scenario 2, Case 4, for managing the NewsOnScreen subscription service.
+2. **Observer Pattern**: Implemented in Scenario 2, for managing the NewsOnScreen subscription service.

 3. **Builder Pattern**: Implemented in Scenario 3, Case 6, for designing and configuring car models in the StudentCars inventory system.